oleg-alexandrov/PolyView/Readme.md

 showing incorrect results.
 Credit for responsiveness goes to Qt, and issues with overflow required careful handling.

-PolyView can place images with desired location and scale and show them alongside polygons.
+PolyView can place alongside polygons images with desired location and scale.

 Lastly, PolyView is open-source and under a liberal license, and can be improved in a collaborative manner.